Key information for supporters

 2. If the complaint is satisfactorily resolved by the club, then no further action is necessary.

-If the Football League is not able to resolve the issue, the complainant should contact the Independent Football Ombudsman
+3. If the club is not able to resolve the issue, the complainant should contact the Independent Football Ombudsman

 Independent Football Ombudsman